 The Sub-Fund will enter into total return swaps underlying such as credit and equities single entities.
+The use of total return swaps will be temporary.
 Under normal circumstances, it is generally expected that the principal amount of such transactions will not exceed 40% of the Sub-Fund's net asset value.
 The principal amount of the Sub-Fund's assets that can be subject to the transactions may represent up to a maximum of 100% of the Sub-Fund's net asset value.